renode/renode/README.rst

 ``*.deb``, ``*.rpm``, ``*.pkg.tar.xz`` files for Linux and ``*.dmg`` files for macOS are provided in `the releases section <https://github.com/renode/renode/releases/latest>`_ - use them as normal to install Renode using your package manager.

-For macOS, you need to install Mono framework manually - consult `Mac`_ section for instructions.
+For macOS, you need to install the Mono framework manually - consult the `Mac`_ section for instructions.

 For Windows, just unzip the ``*.zip`` package in the directory of your choice.